Mathematical Foundation of Sparsity-based Multi-snapshot Spectral Estimation: Introduction

+which is consistent with the stability estimate (\ref{equ:stabilityl0normrecovery1}).
+We also conjecture that this requirement is already optimal to ensure a stable location reconstruction.
+On the other hand, our estimate (\ref{equ:stabilityl0normrecovery1}) also holds in the moderate SNR regime, giving a better estimate than (\ref{equ:esprit1}).
+We also notice a recent work \cite{yang2022nonasymptotic} on the nonasymptotic performance analysis of ESPRIT, obtaining an estimate similar to (\ref{equ:esprit1}).

-It is worth emphasizing that there are many mathematical theories for estimating the stability of super-resolution in the single measurement case.
-To our knowledge, the first work was by Donoho \cite{donoho1992superresolution}.
-He considered a grid setting where a discrete measure is supported on a lattice (spacing by $\Delta$) and regularized by a so-called "Rayleigh index" $d$.
-He demonstrated that the minimax error for the recovery of the strength of the scatterer is bounded by $SRF^{\alpha}\sigma$ ($2d-1\leq \alpha \leq 2d+1$) with $\sigma$ being the noise level and the super-resolution factor $SRF = 1/({\Omega \Delta})$.
-Here, $\Omega$ is the cut-off frequency.
-Donoho's results emphasized the importance of sparsity (encoded in the Rayleigh index) in the super-resolution problem.
-In \cite{demanet2015recoverability}, the authors considered $n$-sparse scatterers supported on a grid and obtained sharper bounds ($\alpha=2n-1$) using an estimate of the minimum singular value for the measurement matrix.
-The case of multi-clumps was considered in \cite{li2021stable, batenkov2020conditioning} and similar minimax error estimations were derived.
-See also other related works for the understanding of resolution limit from the perceptive of sample complexity \cite{moitra2015super,chen2020algorithmic}.
-In \cite{akinshin2015accuracy, batenkov2019super}, the authors considered the minimax error for recovering off-the-grid point scatterers.
-Based on an analysis of the "prony-type system", they derived bounds for both strength and location reconstructions of the point scatterers.
-More precisely, they showed that for $\sigma \lessapprox (SRF)^{-2p+1}$ where $p$ is the number of point scatterers in a cluster, the minimax error for the strength and the location recoveries scale respectively as $(SRF)^{2p-1}\sigma$, $(SRF)^{2p-2} {\sigma}/{\Omega}$.
-Moreover, for the isolated non-cluster point scatterer, the corresponding minimax error for the strength and the location recoveries scale respectively as $\sigma$ and ${\sigma}/{\Omega}$.
+It is worth emphasizing that there were already many mathematical theories for estimating the stability of super-resolution in the single measurement case.
+To the best of our knowledge, the first work for the stability of super-resolving multiple sources was by Donoho \cite{donoho1992superresolution}.
+He considered a grid setting where a discrete measure is supported on a lattice (spacing by $\Delta$) and regularized by a so-called "Rayleigh index".
+His main contribution is estimating the corresponding minimax error in the recovery, which emphasizes the importance of the sparsity of sources for super-resolution.
+It was improved in recent years for the case when super-resolving $n$-sparse on-the-grid sources \cite{demanet2015recoverability}, where the minimax error of amplitude recovery was shown to scale as $\mathrm{SRF}^{2 n-1} \sigma$ with $\mathrm{SRF}:=\frac{1}{\Delta \Omega}$ being the super-resolution factor.
+The case of resolving multi-cluster sources was considered in \cite{li2021stable, batenkov2020conditioning} and similar minimax error estimations were established.